murilo9/cocoa-ts/src/game/NOTES.md

 - Water (bucket, vial)
 - Meats, eggs, milk, honey
-- Baked vegetables
+- Sausage (from meat and entrails)
-- Dishes (from vegetables and/or fruits)
+- Cheese (from milk)
 - Cake (from egg, milk, sugar and wheat/corn flour)
 - Pizza (from water, flour, cheese, tomato)
-- Pie (from water, flour, strawberry or grape)
+- Pie (from water, flour, strawberry or grape or berry)
 - Jelly (from strawberry, grapes, banana or pineapple)
 - Beer (from water, hops and wheat/corn)
 - Coffee (from coffee seeds and water)